Alpha-Bits

-Alpha-Bits, also known as Frosted Alpha-Bits, was a brand of breakfast cereal made by Post Consumer Brands, which contained frosted alphabet-shaped multi-grain (whole-grain oat and corn flour) cereal bits.
+Alpha-Bits, also known as Frosted Alpha-Bits (styled as AlphA-Bits), was a breakfast cereal made by Post Consumer Brands, which contained frosted alphabet-shaped multi-grain (whole-grain oat and corn flour) cereal bits.
 Post Cereals also started producing "Marshmallow Alpha-Bits" in 1990.

 Alpha-Bits cereal was invented by Thomas M. Quigley who worked for Post Cereals.
 The cereal was introduced in 1957 and was taken off the market in 2006.
 However, Alpha-Bits reappeared for sale in January 2008 with a new formulation, touting "0% Sugar!" as a "Limited Edition" cereal.
-The old recipe was reintroduced later in 2008.
+The original recipe was reintroduced later in 2008.
 The cereal was substantially reformulated in 2017, with the "new and improved" Alpha-Bits having larger shapes than its predecessor.
-Alpha-Bits was discontinued in May 2021.
+Post Consumer Brands discontinued Alpha-Bits in October 2021.
+In April 2025, Post announced that due to popular demand, the cereal would return in limited quantities for a limited time in the fall of 2025.

 Varieties

 "Marshmallow Alpha-Bits", introduced in 1990, contained frosted alphabet-shaped corn cereal bits and marshmallows.
 This variation of the original Alpha-Bits cereal contained marshmallow vowels: pink A's, yellow E's, purple I's, orange O's, green U's, and, later, blue Y's.
 Over time, the marshmallows underwent changes such as super-swirls and splits in their colors.
 Beginning in 2004, Marshmallow Alpha-Bits began disappearing from various markets, before finally being discontinued altogether in 2011.

 Marshmallow Alpha-Bits were invented by a small-time entrepreneur named Andrew R. Miller and his cousin Andrew W. Peterson, the latter of whom was a chef at a local restaurant in upstate New York.
 The pair sold the idea to Post in 1989.

 In August 2005, Post Cereals introduced sugar-free Alpha-Bits cereal.
 In some regions, such as the southeast, Marshmallow Alpha-Bits were removed from shelves by 2000.